QuantEcon/lecture-python-intro/lectures/markov_chains_I.md

 ### Asymptotic stationarity

-Consider a everywhere positive stochastic matrix with unique stationary distribution $\psi^*$.
+Consider an everywhere positive stochastic matrix with unique stationary distribution $\psi^*$.

 Sometimes the distribution $\psi_t = \psi_0 P^t$ of $X_t$ converges to $\psi^*$ regardless of $\psi_0$.